-- 14. a) Prior to any phase of development commencing, excluding demolition, a Construction Environmental Management Plan shall be submitted to and agreed in writing by the LPA.
-The plan shall detail how, during the site preparation and construction phase of the development, the impact on existing and proposed residential premises and the environment shall be prevented or mitigated from dust, odour, noise, smoke, light and land contamination.
+14. Prior to any phase of development commencing, excluding demolition, a Construction Traffic and Environmental Management Plan shall be submitted to and agreed in writing by the Local Planning Authority.
+The plan shall detail as a minimum, wheel cleansing facilities, vehicle parking facilities, and a timetable for their provision and how during the site preparation and construction phase of the development, the impact on existing and proposed residential premises and the environment shall be prevented or mitigated from dust, odour, noise, smoke, light and land contamination.
 The plan shall detail how such controls will be monitored.
-The plan will provide a procedure for the investigation of complaints. - b) The agreed details shall be implemented throughout the course of construction for the whole development area.
+The plan will provide a procedure for the investigation of complaints.
+The agreed details shall be implemented throughout the course of construction for the whole development area.